 - Trust your gut and listen to your instincts.

 I hope you now have some more tricks up your sleeve to stay under the radar and travel safe and secure as a female solo traveller.
-Don’t be scared, be prepared!
+If you are travelling to dangerous countries, reserach and preparation are key.
+Otherwise, don’t be scared, be prepared!

 Do you have any tips you’d like to add?